-- (1) we have obtained all the information we considered necessary for the purpose of our audit; - (2) the Company has maintained proper books of account and the financial statements are in agreement therewith; and - (3) the financial information included in the Directors' report is consistent with the books of account of the Company.
+- (1) we have obtained all the information we considered necessary for the purpose of our audit; - (2) the Company has carried out stock taking in accordance with recognised procedures and has maintained proper books of account and the financial statements are in agreement therewith; and - (3) the financial information included in the Directors' report is consistent with the books of account of the Company.

-In addition, we report that nothing has come to our attention which causes us to believe that the Company has breached any of the applicable provisions of the Bahrain Commercial Companies Law, Decree Number 21 of 2001, the Central Bank of Bahrain (CBB) Rule Book (applicable provisions of Volume 6) or of its Memorandum and Articles of Association, which would materially affect its activities, or its financial position as at 31 December 2016.
+In addition, we report that nothing has come to our attention which causes us to believe that the Company has breached any of the applicable provisions of the Bahrain Commercial Companies Law, Decree Number 21 of 2001, the Central Bank of Bahrain (CBB) Rule Book (applicable provisions of Volume 6) or of its Memorandum and Articles of Association, which would materially affect its activities, or its financial position as at 31 December 2017.

-Manama, Kingdom of Bahrain 20 February 2017
+Manama, Kingdom of Bahrain 14 February 2018